Dr Dianne Rodger

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-WOMADelaide x Northern Sound System Artist Academy Evaluation (2021 - 2022): In 2022, she completed an evaluation of the WOMADelaide x NSS Artist Academy with Dr. Johnny Karanicolas.
-The Academy is a training & development program for emerging SA First Nations and multicultural artists, developed by WOMADelaide in collaboration with the City of Playford’s Northern Sound System.
-The evaluation of the Academy included participant observation at Academy events and interviews with artists and staff.
-This material and other project documents were analysed to produce a practical report for NSS that explored the benefits of the program, core factors that contributed to program success, and, program challenges / future recommendations.
-In particular, the report included tools to assist NSS in defining and measuring 'artistic growth' and encouraging artists to set 'SMART' goals.
+In the same year, I worked with Dr Johnny Karanicolas to evaluate the WOMADelaide x Northern Sound System Artist Academy.
+The Academy is a training & development program for emerging First Nations and multicultural artists, developed by WOMADelaide in collaboration with the City of Playford.
+The evaluation included participant observation at events and interviews with artists and staff.
+We produced a final report that explored the benefits of the program, core factors that contributed to program success, program challenges and future recommendations.

-Health-e Baby: From 2012-2014 she was the Senior Research Fellow on the ‘Health-e Baby’ project (ARC Linkage grant) which explored the health communication and media preferences of pregnant women and led to the production and evaluation of a tailored pregnancy smartphone application.
-Further information about the Health-e Baby project can be found on the project website (click here).
+Health-e Baby: From 2012-2014 I was the Senior Research Fellow on the ‘Health-e Baby’ project (ARC Linkage grant) which explored the health communication and media preferences of pregnant women and led to the production and evaluation of a tailored pregnancy smartphone application.
+The interdisciplinary project team was: Prof. Andrew Skuse, Prof. Vicki Clifton, Prof. Mike Wilmore, Dr. Sal Humphreys and Dr. Julia Dalton, RN, RM.

-Communication for Development: In 2011 she worked as a Research Assistant on a joint project with the Joanna Briggs Institute (JBI), the Department for International Development (DFID), 3ie & AusAID.
+Communication for Development: In 2011 I worked as a Research Assistant on a joint project with the Joanna Briggs Institute (JBI), the Department for International Development (DFID), 3ie & AusAID led by Professor Andrew Skuse.
 This project resulted in the publication of a Systematic Review exploring the factors that facilitate and constrain C4D (communication for development) interventions in fragile states.
+The full review and policy briefs can be viewed here

 Date Position Institution name